Running a search pipeline against an evaluation dataset to check if the results it returns are accurate is called an experiment.

 SAS uses a transformer-based, cross-encoder architecture to evaluate the semantic similarity of two answers rather than their lexical overlap.
 SAS is particularly useful for seeking out cases where F1 doesn't give a good indication of the validity of a predicted answer.

-There are two ways in which the nodes in your pipeline are evaluated: how they perform in the pipeline (integrated evaluation) and how they perform in isolation (isolated evaluation).
+There are two ways in which the nodes in your pipeline are evaluated: how they perform in the pipeline (integrated evaluation) and in isolation (isolated evaluation).

 The Experiment Details page shows metrics for both integrated and isolated evaluation.